 Fortunately, it’s not limited to the presets.
 You can also use those programmed cycles for other recipes or perhaps customize the speed based on your own recipe.

 Here’s a list to help expand your creativity:

 *This will work best with the Twister Jar.

 Even though the Blendtec model ES3 can do a lot, it still has its shortcomings.
 For instance, when blending thick ingredients, you need to help your blender.
 You may have to mix or scrape it in between blends.

 It’s only a simple quirk, but others may find it frustrating.
 If this bothers you, you can also get the Blendtec twister jar or get a Vitamix blender instead.
-Vitamix also blenders come with a tamper, but it’s not as tricky as Blendtec.
+Vitamix blenders come with a tamper, and it’s not as tricky as Blendtec.

-A powerful motor comes with a disadvantage.
+A high-power blender comes with a disadvantage.
 The Total Blender Classic is probably one of the loudest in the market.
 There’s a lot of reviews on how noisy it is.

 To give you a concrete perspective, the sound it produces is equal to that of a subway or a construction site.

 Easy to use?
 Well, between easy, easier, and easiest, it’s the first one.